What if we don’t get enough money?

 Why now?
 Why the hurry?
 Why don’t we wait?

 When the Lord prompts you to do something, by and large a good rule of thumb is to get on with it.
 We can rely on him to hold us back if we are rushing.
 We have actually held back and made cautious progress, step by step.
-We have not over-committed ourselves at any point, so if we feel that we should wait we can do so.
+Now that we own the building we will be incurring costs month by month so it makes sense to get it into working order as soon as possible.

 In practical terms we are also very limited by space – both in our office and storage and also in our capacity on Sunday mornings.
 The church will not be able to grow if we can’t find space to let our activities and children and young people find space, a better home.

-Will time or space in the office be allocated to certain groups or people?
+Will time or space be allocated to certain groups or people?

 What if we outgrow it?